kpace-usgs/GAMA-results/readme.md

 This is a [vue](vuejs.org) project that generates a static page from Vue components.
 There are two environments, defined in the build/ folder and run from the script defined in package.json. run ```npm run dev``` for the dev environment, which is served at localhost:8080 and hot reloads, or ```npm run build``` to build the static files in the dist/ folder.

+The most important file is ~src/assets/listOfParameters.json This file determines how the menu works, what will show up in the popup, and the units shown in the legend.
+If the parameter has trends layers, then the parameter must have a "trends" key with an array of the trend layer values.
+The "StatusColumns" key tells the map which columns in the data to find the categorization or the number of detects.

 The app's structure beings in src/app.vue.
 Global libraries are defined in src/main.js, including an Es6Promise polyfill to make Promises work with IE. The app.vue file coordinates passing data between the map, the menu, and the legend components.
 It also registers the mixins/toggle.vue component, which watches the size of the screen and will toggle the menu and legend to smaller sizes should the screen fall below a threshold number of pixels.

 The components of the app are all within the components/ folder.
 The mapDiv.vue component is the most complicated component, clearing the map's layers and calling mixin functions depending on what values have been selected in the menu.